 In the southern hemisphere around Antarctica, there are at least five different ecotypes of killer whale.

 Antarctic Type A killer whales tend to stay away from the ice and feed mostly on minke whales.
 Type B have recently been split into two groups: pack ice killer whales which snack on seals around the outer pack ice; and smaller Gerlache killer whales which are penguin specialists.

 Type C or Ross Sea killer whales are piscivores, feeding mainly on fish and following channels or openings in the pack ice.
-Types B and C have a distinctive yellowish colour from diatoms on their skin, as well as a prominent dorsal cape.
+Types B and C have a distinctive yellowish colour from diatoms on their skin, as well as a prominent dorsal “cape.”
 Type C is the smallest known killer whale ecotype.

-Offshore killer whales are the least-known population because they’re not encountered very often.
+- Offshore killer whales are the least-known population because they’re not encountered very often.
 That’s because they live—you guessed it, offshore.
 The estimate for that population is about 300 animals.
 Their language is very different from residents or transients, they tend to travel in large groups, and they too have their own behavioural traditions.
-One endearing one is that they love to tail-lob, far more than their resident and transient cousins!
+One endearing one is that they love to tail-lob, far more than their resident and Bigg’s cousins!

 So you see, conservation is not just about whether or not two animals can breed together to produce offspring.
 It’s about ensuring the continuity of a culture, a language, a way of life… much as it is with different human populations.

 We often get asked whether the southern residents, as they continue to decline, could switch to become mammal-eaters like transients.
 Or whether they might eventually interbreed with the northern residents.
-The answer is to both is no. Those ingrained cultural traditions—which have served them well over millennia—are formidable barriers to radical behavioural changes like that.
+The answer is to both is not likely.
+Those ingrained cultural traditions—which have served them well over millennia—are formidable barriers to radical behavioural changes like that.
 They simply don’t recognize other prey as food or other ecotypes as mating prospects.